mozilla/firefox-browser-architecture/README.md

 Our top priority is to plan for where we want to go, but if we just think 5 years out, we’ll miss the dragon on the doorstep.
 So we need to look from both angles:

-1. Look forward from where we are now: Move faster
+1. Look forward from where we are now: **Move faster**
-2. Look backwards from where we want to get to: Consciously plan our architecture
+2. Look backwards from where we want to get to: **Consciously plan our architecture**

 ## Our Conclusions

+This is a list of our findings that we're reasonably happy with so far.

 * [Documenting our output](text/0001-documenting-output.md) looks at how we’re going to communicate with the rest of Mozilla.
 * [Extracting Necko](text/0002-extracting-necko.md) considers whether it's feasible or worthwhile to extract Necko — Gecko's C++ networking library — for use as a standalone component.